Weed Alert: Knapweeds

 Contacts and Further InformationIf you find this weed please help to prevent its further spread by contacting your local Council Weeds Officer or the nearest NSW Department of Primary Industries office immediately for positive identification and further assistance.

 Alternatively call the NSW NSW Invasive Plants and Animals Enquiry Line on

 1800 680 244 or send an email to firstname.lastname@example.org

 Plants can produce from 1000 to 18 000 seeds which may be transported by wind, water, animals, people and vehicles.
-They will grow on most soil types, especially in disturbed areas, and are strong competitors, exerting an allellopathic effect on surrounding grasses and trees.
+They will grow in most soil types, especially in disturbed areas, and are strong competitors, exerting an alleleopathic effect on surrounding grasses and trees.
 Seeds germinate in autumn and overwinter as rosettes.